 When you and your partner first met and fell in love, you probably couldn’t get enough of each other!
 In fact, it’s no surprise if you were hitting the sheets on a multiple-times-a-week (or day) basis.
 But as the months and the years have passed, you might have noticed not-as-frequent sex in marriage.
 You may have been living together for some time and, while you love your partner dearly, you might prefer to simply cuddle on the couch at the end of a long day as opposed to having sex.
 If this sounds like you and your partner, there’s no immediate cause for concern, however, experts agree that having regular, frequent sex is one of the best things a couple can do to enrich their relationship and their marriage.
+(Looking to spice things up?
+Check out our favorite sex toys for married couples.)

 What defines frequent sex in marriage might be entirely up to the couple.
 “For some couples, nothing less than five to seven times a week would qualify as frequent, while, for others, even once a week could feel frequent,” explains Jenny Block, sex educator and author of The Ultimate Guide to Solo Sex.
 The key, she says, is knowing what feels right for the two of you as a couple.
 “If you’re feeling connected and satisfied, if you’re feeling intimately connected and fulfilled, then your frequency level is right on track.”